barichd/brailleorch/borframework.md

 **********

-### 2. About This Framework {#framework}
+<h2 id="framework">B. About This Framework</h2>

 This comprehensive document will describe all menus and functions of BrailleOrch.
 People who wants to develop/enhance the software must read it carefully.
-It will, however, not discuss the detailed development of BMML and Musicxml-to-braille transcription issues.
-These will be discussed either in a separate document, or in a future mailinglist or forum during the development process.
-Only critical changes needed to be done are shown here.
-For detailed rules of braille and braille music, please consult the [codebooks](#codebooks) mentioned below.
+The first three chapters give a general overview of the software's menus and functions, and the remaining four chapters give detailed development points on improving BMML and Musicxml-to-braille transcription, and advanced braille editing, debugging and playing functions.
+More in-depth issues will be discussed in a future mailinglist or forum during the development process.
+Only critical issues needed to be done are shown here.
+For detailed rules of braille and braille music, please always consult the [codebooks](#codebooks) mentioned below.

 **********

-### 3. About BrailleOrch and BMML Formats {#about}
+<h2 id="formats">C. About BrailleOrch And BMML Formats</h2>

 BrailleOrch (.bor) format is a compressed file.
 It contains original musicxml (if transcribed from musicxml) and bmml sources, and additional debugging information such as error records.
 When the final editing and correction has been finished, the musicxml source and most debugging information can be removed to save file size.
 People can still edit and reformat braille output, though.
 See Make final document in File Menu.